This award funds travel for students and postdocs to present biomechanics and neural control of movement research at the ACSM Annual Meeting.

 Due Dates (Anticipated): March 2027 (Joseph Hamill Access to Science Award)

-Funding Amounts: $2,000 per award | Approximately 10 awards annually
+Funding Amounts: $2,000 per recipient; up to 10 awards annually; one-time travel support.

-Summary: Supports student and postdoctoral travel to present biomechanics and neural control of movement research at the ACSM Annual Meeting.
+Summary: Supports students and postdoctoral fellows with travel costs to present biomechanics research at the ACSM Annual Meeting.